ahujack/HHIN/README.md

 * Tensorflow >= 1.0.4

 ## Data preprocess
-The dataset is Amozon music or electronics data, download the data and it is split into training set(80%), and testing set (20%)
+The dataset is Amozon music or electronics data, download the data and it is split into training set(70%), validatation set (10%), and testing set (20%)
 ```
 sh data.sh
 ```